Mark Ingram II Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Recent Performances

-- In last week's matchup with the Dolphins, Ingram racked up 17 yards on four carries (averaging 4.2 yards per carry).
+- Ingram put together a 17-yard rushing performance in last week's matchup with the Dolphins, carrying the ball four times (averaging 4.2 yards per carry).

-- Over his last three games, Ingram has piled up 13 carries for 27 yards (9.0 per game).

 Ingram's New Orleans Teammates